Deplar Farm

 Angling to stay at Deplar Farm

 Fishing is a major draw for Deplar Farm, the area being renowned for its freshwater Arctic Char and Atlantic Salmon.
-There are many who come to Deplar Farm solely for the angling.
+Many come to Deplar Farm solely for the angling.
 They leave the property long before breakfast and return well after dinner.
 We are not those people.
 However, we think an afternoon of fishing could be a chill way to end our trip.

 Icelandic farmhouse chic, it could just as easily be photographed for Architectural Digest’s latest issue.
 Old, iconic yellow spines of National Geographic magazines sit on the windowsills among other vintage fishing objects.